microsoft/Uganda-Tanzania-Building-Footprints/README.md

 #### Training details
 The training set consists of 1.2 million labeled buildings.
 Images in the set are with 30 cm/pixel resolution.

+Can we add details of different samples across urban, suburban and rural?
+And talk about diversity of data set?

 #### Metrics
 These are the intermediate stage metrics we use to track DNN model improvements and they are pixel based.
 Pixel precision/recall = 86.8%/81.8%.

+Should we add pixel error?

 ### Polygonization
 ![](/images/polygonization.jpg)

 #### Method description
 We developed a method that approximates the prediction pixels into polygons making decisions based on the whole prediction feature space.
 This is very different from standard approaches, e.g. Douglas-Peucker algorithm, which are greedy in nature.
 The method tries to impose some of a priori building properties, which is, at the moment, manually defined and automatically tuned.

+SS: I see below in US buildings Git post.
+Is it pretty standard stuff or part of your secret sauce for polygonization?
+If latter I’d remove it from US one. https://github.com/microsoft/USBuildingFootprints
+Some

 #### Metrics
 Building matching metrics: